 What Is Dulce de Leche?

 Dulce de leche, translating to “sweet of milk” in Spanish, is a thick, creamy, caramel-like sweet.
 It has a spreadable consistency that’s noticeably thicker than drizzle-ready caramel sauce, so it’s often used as a topping or filling for foods like wafer cookies, churros and cakes.
-It can be found all over South America and the Caribbean, but it’s particularly popular in Argentina and Uruguay, as well as in Peru and Chile where it’s called manjar or manjar blanco, meaning “delicacy” and “white delicacy” respectively.
-In Colombia, it’s called arequipe instead.
+It can be found all over South America and the Caribbean, but it’s particularly popular in Argentina and Uruguay, as well as Peru and Chile, where it’s called manjar or manjar blanco, meaning “delicacy” and “white delicacy”.
+In Colombia, it’s called arequipe.

 How Was Dulce de Leche Invented?

 There are a variety of theories.
 Many sources trace this delicacy back to 19th-century Argentina.
 Legend has it that a maid who worked for politician Juan Manuel de Rosas was cooking milk and sugar and got called away from the stove, only to return some time later to find that her concoction had reduced into a thick brown spread.
 (It turns out that the first historical reference to dulce de leche on record is in the notes from a meeting between de Rosas and a political enemy, which is pretty solid supporting evidence in our book.)

 Another story credits Napoleon Bonaparte’s chef with the happy accident.
 Contrarily, an account from historian Daniel Balmaceda says dulce de leche was invented even earlier in 16th-century Indonesia.
 The theory is that the confection made its way to the Philippines and Spanish colonizers brought it back to Spain and the Americas.